-AED costs vary but most units can be purchased within a range of £800 to £1200.
+PAD costs vary but most units can be purchased within a range of £800 to £1200.

 Ongoing costs are usually the replacement of electrode pads and batteries.
 Sometimes a fault may develop within the unit and a “service required” may be indicated.
 This may incur a cost if the unit is out of warranty.
-If the unit is a Zoll AED Plus, WAST will supply the electrode pads and batteries free of cost.

 For more information, please visit: www.resus.org.uk/pages/legal.pdf

-1) A simple wall bracket or sleeve, or hooks (which can be purchased for little cost from a DIY store) which provide a support for the AED suitable for an internal location, such as a room or supervised reception area.
+1) A simple wall bracket or sleeve, or hooks (which can be purchased for little cost from a DIY store) which provide a support for the AED suitable for an internal location, such as a room or supervised reception area

 Example of a wall bracket.